infinite-options/Serving-Fresh-Web/README.md

-# serving-now-frontend
+# serving-fresh-web
-Serving Now Front End Web App
+Serving Now Web App

 1. Activate the `infiniteoptions` virtual environment in your terminal.
     - Refer to this repository for set up information